 A Windows 8 clean install involves removing the existing operating system installed on a partition (a previous Windows 8 installation, Windows XP, Linux, Windows 7... it doesn't matter) and then installing Windows 8 from scratch on that same drive.
-A clean install is also sometimes referred to as a"custom install."
+A clean install is also sometimes referred to as a "custom install."

 In other words, a clean install of Windows 8 is the erase-whatever-is-there-and-install-a-new-copy-of-Windows-8 process and is usually the best method of installing Windows 8.
 I always suggest a clean install over upgrading, say from a previous version of Windows like Windows 7.
+Look through my Installing Windows 8 & 8.1 FAQ if you're having concerns about this.

 The most important thing to consider before performing a clean install of Windows 8 is that every bit of information on the drive you're going to install Windows 8 on will be erased.
 This means that the entire operating system that's on there now, whatever that may be, will be gone, as will all the programs you've installed, and yes, most importantly, all of your precious data you've saved to that drive.